alina-cai/alina-cai/README.md

 English | [中文](README_zh.md)

-Incoming software engineering intern @ Microsoft!
+Incoming SWE intern @ Microsoft!
 Previously @ BluWave-ai.
-Currently interested in SWE internship opportunities for Summer 2024!
+Currently interested in internship opportunities for Summer 2024!

 Here are some technologies that I've worked with: